ssciwr/sample_flow/README.md

     - set number of plate rows/cols
     - add/remove running options
   - download a zipped tsv of this weeks requests including reference sequences as fasta files
+  - upload a zipfile with analysis results for a sample
-  - also do all of the above using a REST API
+  - also do all of the above using a REST API (see [api_examples.ipynb](https://github.com/ssciwr/circuit_seq/blob/main/notebooks/api_examples.ipynb))

 ## Notes